Registering Modified Tailgate Vehicles in All States

 How the DMV Registration Process Usually Works

-Your vehicle will be inspected by a state-designated facility to verify identity, safety, and emissions compliance.
-Some states, like Nevada and Colorado, also require VIN inspections for modified or custom-built vehicles.- Nevada DMV – Vehicle Registration
+Inspection and Verification Vehicle is inspected by a state-designated facility to confirm safety, identity, and emissions compliance.
+Nevada DMV – Vehicle Registration

 What You’ll Need Before Visiting the DMV